Arthur Rubinstein: Music and career

 Rubinstein made his New York debut at Carnegie Hall in 1906, and thereafter toured the United States, Austria, Italy, and Russia.
 According to his own testimony and that of his son in François Reichenbach's film L'Amour de la vie (1969), he was not well received in the United States.
 By 1908, Rubinstein, destitute and desperate, hounded by creditors, and threatened with being evicted from his Berlin hotel room, made a failed attempt to hang himself.
 Subsequently, he said that he felt "reborn" and endowed with an unconditional love of life.
 In 1912, he made his London debut, and found a musical home there in the Edith Grove, Chelsea, musical salon of Paul and Muriel Draper, in company with Igor Stravinsky, Kochanski, Thibaud, Pablo Casals, Pierre Monteux and others.

 During World War I, Rubinstein stayed in London, giving recitals and accompanying the violinist Eugène Ysaÿe.
 In 1916 and 1917, he made his first tours in Spain and South America where he was widely acclaimed.
 It was during those tours that he developed a lifelong enthusiasm for the music of Enrique Granados, Isaac Albéniz, Manuel de Falla, and Heitor Villa-Lobos.
 He was the dedicatee of Manuel de Falla's Fantasía Bética, Villa-Lobos's Rudepoêma and Stravinsky's Trois mouvements de Petrouchka.

 Rubinstein was appalled by Germany's conduct during World War I, particularly the atrocities in Belgium and never played there again.
 His last performance in Germany was in 1914.
 His dislike of Germany was not improved during and after World War II when most of his family back in Poland were killed during the Holocaust.
 (Rubinstein has said many times to interviewers that there were two countries where he would not play: Tibet, because it is too high, and Germany, because it is too low.)

 In the autumn of 1919 Rubinstein toured Great Britain with soprano Emma Calvé and tenor Vladimir Rosing.

 In 1921, Rubinstein gave two American tours, travelling to New York City with Karol Szymanowski and his close friend Paul Kochanski.
-During his recital in Florida, Rubinstein was accompanied by violinist virtuoso Rudolph Bochoco.
+During his recital in Florida, Rubinstein was accompanied by violinist virtuoso Rudolph Bochco.

 In 1934, the pianist, who stated he neglected his technique in his early years, relying instead on natural talent, withdrew from concert life for several months of intensive study and practice.

 Rubinstein toured the United States again in 1937, his career becoming centered there during the World War II years when he lived in Brentwood, Los Angeles, California.
 He became a naturalized US citizen in 1946.